Chris Wallace-Crabbe

-Christopher Keith Wallace-Crabbe (born 6 May 1934) is an Australian poet and emeritus professor in the Australian Centre, University of Melbourne.
+Christopher Keith Wallace-Crabbe (6 May 1934 – 16 December 2025) was an Australian poet and academic who was an emeritus professor at the Australian Centre, University of Melbourne.

 Life and career

 Wallace-Crabbe was born in the Melbourne suburb of Richmond.
-His father was Kenneth Eyre Inverell Wallace-Crabbe, painter, printmaker, journalist and publisher, pilot in the RAF and ending World War II as Group Captain, and his mother Phyllis Vera May Cox Passmore was a pianist, and his brother Robin Wallace-Crabbe became an artist.
-He was educated at Scotch College, Yale University and the University of Melbourne, where for much of his life he has worked and is now a professor emeritus in the Australian Centre.
+His father was Kenneth Eyre Inverell Wallace-Crabbe, painter, printmaker, journalist, publisher and a pilot in the RAF who ending World War II as a group captain.
+His mother Phyllis Vera May Cox Passmore was a pianist, and his brother Robin Wallace-Crabbe became an artist.
+He was educated at Scotch College, Yale University and the University of Melbourne, where for much of his life he worked and was a professor at the Australian Centre.
 He was Visiting Professor of Australian Studies at Harvard University and at the University of Venice, Ca'Foscari.
-He is also an essayist, a critic of the visual arts and a notable public reader of his verse.
+He was also an essayist, a critic of the visual arts and a notable public reader of his verse.
 He was the founding director of the Australian Centre and, more recently, chair of the peak artistic body, Australian Poetry Limited.

-After leaving school, Wallace-Crabbe set out to be a metallurgist, but was drawn back to his childhood interest in books and art.
+After leaving school, Wallace-Crabbe set out to be a metallurgist but was drawn back to his childhood interest in books and art.
 After training in the Royal Australian Air Force, he worked as an electrical trade journalist while studying for his B.A. in the evenings.
 He published his first book of poetry while doing his final honours year.
-In 1961 he became Lockie Fellow in Australian Literature and Creative Writing at the University of Melbourne.
+In 1961, he became the Lockie Fellow in Australian Literature and Creative Writing at the University of Melbourne.

 Over the next decades he became a reader in English and then held a personal chair from 1988.
 On the initiative of H. C. Coombs, he was a Harkness Fellow at Yale University from 1965 to 1967, mixing widely with American writers and developing his poetry in new directions.
-In later years he has spent time in Italy, reading and translating Italian verse, including two contrast cantos from Dante.
+In later years, he spent time in Italy, reading and translating Italian verse, including two contrast cantos from Dante.
 He was also a member of the Psychosocial Group, an occasional body with psychoanalytic as well as cultural interests.